Dominduchami/Nexus5XPkg/README.md

 ## Windows support notes

-UEFI works on both devices, however as of now booting Windows is supported only on Nexus 5X (and only with framebuffer and internal storage working)
+Windows boots on both devices, however with only framebuffer and internal storage working for now

 ## Build